sdarlington/sdarlington.github.io/content/posts/2008-07-02-cinque-terre-tuscany-italy.md

 It is.
 And it’s beautiful.
 Before long I can see back to Manarola, and from this distance I can’t see the pushy waiters and the postcard stands.
 The walk is along a decent path and is fairly flat, which means that I can concentrate on the views rather than my breathing.

 That is right until the final approach to the next village, which I now discover is called Corniglia.
-Just past the train station ((All the towns are connected by a train line that starts in La Spezia.)) there are approximately a million steps heading up a steep hillside.
+Just past the train station[^2] there are approximately a million steps heading up a steep hillside.

 By the time I get to the top I am desperately in need of an ice-cream.
 Perhaps it’s just the locals way of keeping the good stuff for the worthy, but the gelato here looks much better than that in Manarola.

 I sit and relax, looking out over the sea, admiring the view and thinking how happy I am that I made it here.
 True, it was a long drive and I only managed to quickly have a look around two of the five villages but it was worth it.
 I’d happily come back and try to give the area the time in deserves.
+[^1]: I may be slightly over-dramatising events here.
+Nevertheless, the rain would have made walking from village to village incredibly soggy and miserable.
+[^2]: All the towns are connected by a train line that starts in La Spezia.